OpenDSA/OpenDSA/RST/en/Glossary.rst

       In :term:`algorithm analysis`, the rate at which the cost of the :term:`algorithm` grows as the size of its input grows.

+   guess-and-test
+      A technique used when trying to determine the :term:`closed-form solution` for a
+      :term:`summation` or :term:`recurrence relation`.
+      Given a hypothesis for the closed-form solution, if it is correct, then it is often relatively easy to prove that using :term:`induction`.

    guided traversal
       A :term:`tree traversal` that does not need to visit every node